hashicorp/terraform-provider-vsphere/website/docs/r/nas_datastore.html.markdown

 The following arguments are supported:

-* `name` - (String, required, forces new resource) The name of the datastore.
+* `name` - (Required) The name of the datastore.
+Forces a new resource if changed.
-* `host_system_ids` - (List of strings, required) The managed object IDs of the hosts to mount the datastore on.
+* `host_system_ids` - (Required) The managed object IDs of the hosts to mount the datastore on.
-* `folder` - (String, optional) The relative path to a folder to put this datastore in.
-This is a path relative to the datacenter you are deploying the datastore to.
-Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, Terraform will place a datastore named `terraform-test` in a datastore folder located at `/dc1/datastore/foo/bar`, with the final inventory path being `/dc1/datastore/foo/bar/terraform-test`.
-* `type` - (String, optional, forces new resource) The type of NAS volume.
+* `type` - (Optional) The type of NAS volume.
 Can be one of `NFS` (to denote v3) or `NFS41` (to denote NFS v4.1).
-Default:
-  `NFS`.
+Default: `NFS`.
+Forces a new resource if changed.
-* `remote_hosts` - (List of strings, required, forces new resource) The hostnames or IP addresses of the remote server or servers.
+* `remote_hosts` - (Required) The hostnames or IP addresses of the remote server or servers.
 Only one element should be present for NFS v3 but multiple can be present for NFS v4.1.
+Forces a new resource if changed.
-* `remote_path` - (String, required, forces new resource) The remote path of the mount point.
+* `remote_path` - (Required) The remote path of the mount point.
+Forces a new resource if changed.
-* `access_mode` - (String, optional, forces new resource) Access mode for the mount point.
+* `access_mode` - (Optional) Access mode for the mount point.
 Can be one of `readOnly` or `readWrite`.
 Note that `readWrite` does not necessarily mean that the datastore will be read-write depending on the permissions of the actual share.
 Default: `readWrite`.
+Forces a new resource if changed.
-* `security_type` - (String, optional, forces new resource) The security type to use when using NFS v4.1.
+* `security_type` - (Optional) The security type to use when using NFS v4.1.
   Can be one of `AUTH_SYS`, `SEC_KRB5`, or `SEC_KRB5I`.
+Forces a new resource if changed.
+* `folder` - (Optional) The relative path to a folder to put this datastore in.
+  This is a path relative to the datacenter you are deploying the datastore to.
+  Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, Terraform will place a datastore named `terraform-test` in a datastore folder located at `/dc1/datastore/foo/bar`, with the final inventory path being `/dc1/datastore/foo/bar/terraform-test`.
-* `tags` - (List of strings, optional) The IDs of any tags to attach to this resource.
+* `tags` - (Optional) The IDs of any tags to attach to this resource.
 See [here][docs-applying-tags] for a reference on how to apply tags.

 [docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource